Google Grant Ads White Paper

-- Log in your Google Ads account at least every 30 days
+- Log in to your Google Ads account at least every 30 days

-- Make changes to your ads, keyword, or other facets of your Google Ads account at least once every 90 days
+- Make changes to your ads, keywords, or other facets of your Google Ads account at least once every 90 days

 - Complete the annual survey that Google sends you.

 - Have conversion tracking set up on your site and have at least one conversion per month.

 The ongoing requirements, especially the 5% CTR are probably a lot more work and a tougher challenge than getting into the program to start with.
 If you need help with your Google Grants acquisition or maintenance, contact us today!
 We specialize in Google Ad Grants and will make sure you get into the program and stay in the program and that your Google Ads account is optimized to give you the most benefit.